sstaub/gma3-Mbed/README.md

 ```

 # Example
-Here a small example (main.cpp in examples) with an additional button to the QLab GO button
+Here a small example (main.cpp in examples) with an additional button as an QLab GO button

 ```cpp
 #include "mbed.h"